 Compact cameras are currently the most widespread choice for underwater photography.
 The latest technological advancements for the past few years have shot the compact quality to the sky.
-Small cameras which can fit in your pocket such as the Canon G7X, G7X Mark II, Sony RX100 IV and Panasonic LX100 can produce outstanding imagery while keeping the housings small and the complete package very travel friendly.
+Small cameras which can fit in your pocket such as the Canon G9X Mark II, G7X Mark III, Sony RX100 V / VI / VII and Panasonic LX100 can produce outstanding imagery while keeping the housings small and the complete package very travel friendly.

 This is probably the best choice for most divers looking to enter the world of underwater photography, thanks to their versatility.
 You can use them on complete Auto Mode or even UW Mode if they support that, getting pretty decent shots without putting too much thought into it.
 With the same cameras, you can switch to Manual mode, shoot RAW, add strobes, video lights and wet lenses, producing contest quality shots and high quality videos.